Louis Tobacco: Political career

 Tobacco's first run for political office was in 1996 for Staten Island's Mid-Island Assembly seat held by Assemblyman Eric Vitaliano.
 He was unsuccessful that year.

 Tobacco was elected to represent the 62nd District in the New York State Assembly in a special election on March 27, 2007 to replace Vincent Ignizio, who resigned his seat to become a New York City Councilmember.
 He and fellow Staten Islander Nicole Malliotakis were the only Republicans in New York City's State Assembly delegation.

 Tobacco served as the Ranking Minority Member of the Health Committee.
 He also served on the Ways and Means, Transportation, Cities, Codes, and Corporations, Authorities and Commissions committees.
 He was tapped to serve as vice chair of the Assembly Minority Sex Offender Watch Task Force and was appointed to the MTA Capital Program Review Board.
-He was known for his "Tobacco against tobacco" anti-smoking campaign as well as for criticizing the rising toll on the Verrazano-Narrows Bridge and cuts to the mass transit budget for services to Staten Island residents; in winter 2009, he distributed thousands of "No Taxation Without Transportation" bumper stickers.
+He was known for his "Tobacco against tobacco" anti-smoking campaign as well as for criticizing the rising toll on the Verrazzano–Narrows Bridge and cuts to the mass transit budget for services to Staten Island residents; in winter 2009, he distributed thousands of "No Taxation Without Transportation" bumper stickers.

 He retired from the Assembly in 2012 after serving three terms.